-Stove and oven are meant to be used for kitchen purposes, and using them for heating the home can cause a fire.
+Stove tops and ovens are meant to be used strictly for cooking purposes, and using them for heating the home can cause a dangerous fire.
 If used as a substitute for household furnace or heater, stoves can develop gas leaks which can lead to an explosion.
-These gas leaks can be fatal in themselves as they are toxic to inhale.
+These gas leaks can be fatal as they are toxic to inhale.
 Whereas, ovens have electrical components that can malfunction and cause sparks leading to fire.

-Routine maintenance of heating equipment is important to avoid fire hazards.
-Poorly maintained equipment may have loosened electrical connections, fluctuating voltage, and cracks or wear in the heating system.
-These problems can be disastrous and are likely to cause short circuits leading to the leakage of toxic fumes or open fire in your property.
+Routine cleaning and maintenance of heating equipment is important to avoid fire hazards.
+Poorly maintained or overly dusty equipment may have loosened electrical connections, fluctuating voltage, and cracks or wear in the heating system.
+These problems can be disastrous and are likely to cause short circuits leading to the leakage of toxic fumes, combustion, or open fire in your property.

 If a fire does happen, you should have a fire extinguisher handy.
 In case the fire spreads faster than you can extinguish it, you should know all the routes and exits to make sure everyone in the building abandons the building; then contact your local fire department.